Finland to join European neighbours in shutting out Russian tourists | Business

 "The entry of Russian citizens in tourist purposes into Finland endangers Finland's international relations," Foreign Minister Pekka Haavisto told a news conference, explaining that the decision had followed talks with Ukraine and neighbours.
 Haavisto said entry for family visits, as well as for work and studies, would still be permitted.

-With the decision, the Finnish government, wary of being a transit nation into western Europe's passport-free Schengen zone, joined the other EU member countries sharing land borders with Russia which had already barred Russian tourists.
-The bars were part of a series of sanctions and other steps taken against Russia by the West since Moscow invaded Ukraine on Feb.
+The decision means the Finnish government, wary of being a transit nation into western Europe's passport-free Schengen zone, joined the other EU member countries sharing land borders with Russia which had already barred Russian tourists.
+The EU bans were part of a series of sanctions and other steps taken against Russia by the West since Moscow invaded Ukraine on Feb.
 24 in what it calls a "special military operation".

-Estonia, which like other Baltic states and Poland argued that Russian tourists posed a national security threat, had expressed frustration that Finland had not joined them.
+Baltic states and Poland argued that Russian tourists posed a national security threat.
+Estonia expressed frustration that Finland had not joined them.
 Ukraine has said Russians should stay at home and seek to stop the war.
 The EU has banned all flights from Russia, leaving only rail and road transport links available, and this month it agreed to limit issuing free-travel Schengen zone visas.

 Last week's announcement of Russia's first public mobilisation since World War Two, to shore up its faltering Ukraine war, triggered a rush for the border, the arrest of protesters and unease in the wider population.